xakpc/Fizzy.WinForms/lode/docker.md

 4. If doesn't exist, create with volume mount
 5. Wait for health check at `http://localhost:9461`

+Status updates are shown in the status strip during startup:
+- "Checking container status..."
+- "Creating container (first launch)..." / "Starting container..." / "Resuming container..."
+- "Waiting for container to be ready..."
+- "Loading model...
+This may take a while on first launch." (after 2.5s)
+- "Container ready!"
+- "Initializing browser..."

 ### Stop
-Stops the container gracefully via `docker stop`
+Stops the container gracefully via `docker stop`.
+Shows "Stopping container..." status message.

 ### Pause/Unpause
 Used when app closes/reopens to preserve container state without full restart